Lectron EV charger displays E06 and stops charging; this may occur after some minutes of operation.

 Safety first: Turn OFF the breaker before opening the unit.
 Do not increase breaker size beyond Lectron’s specifications.

 - 1. Verify charger rating vs. vehicle setting: Check the Lectron charger’s maximum current (e.g., 32 A, 40 A).
-If your EV or app allows setting charge current, ensure it does not exceed the charger’s rating.
+If your EV or app allows setting the charge current, ensure it does not exceed the charger’s rating.

-- 2. Check for overheating wiring: With power OFF, inspect supply wires and terminal block for discoloration or melted insulation.
+- 2. Check for overheating wiring: With power OFF, inspect the supply wires and terminal block for discoloration or melted insulation.
 Overheating can cause resistance and false overcurrent readings.

-Resolution: If wiring and breaker are correct and the fault occurs with multiple vehicles, the internal current sensor or main control board is likely defective.
+Resolution: If the wiring and breaker are correct and the fault occurs with multiple vehicles, the internal current sensor or main control board is likely defective.
 Replacement of the main control board by a qualified technician is recommended.

 Repair Difficulty